List of The Handmaid's Tale and The Testaments characters: Aunt Lydia

 Aunt Lydia (portrayed by Ann Dowd) is in charge of overseeing the Handmaids in their training, sexual reeducation, and duties.
 She is brutal and subjects insubordinate Handmaids to harsh physical punishment, but she also cares for her charges and believes deeply in the Gileadean mission and doctrine.
 She appears to have a soft spot for Janine and even goes so far as to address her by her given name on occasion.
 She was heavily injured in Season 2.
 In Season 3, it was revealed in a flashback that her real name is Lydia Clements, and she was an elementary school teacher who taught fourth grade.
 In the final episodes of the series, Lydia has a change of heart after the massacre of the Boston Commanders, causing her to nearly be hanged alongside the Handmaids.
 Although Lydia returns to Gilead afterwards, she remains in contact with the American forces and helps to secure Janine's release from custody in the series finale.

+In The Testaments, she now runs the Aunt Lydia School.

 Dowd was cast in July 2016.